apalache-mc/apalache/json-rpc/README.md

 This is work in progress.
 More methods to be added in the future.

+In the JSON format below, we write `"${placeholders}"` to indicate values that should be replaced with actual values.
+They have to be of proper types, e.g., strings, numbers, booleans, arrays, or objects.
+We write them in quotes to produce valid JSON snippets.

 **Running the server.** To try the examples below, you need to start the server
 first: